greyham1/libusb/README.md

 MAY NEED THIS TO ACCESS I2C TYPE DATA FROM USB WHEN I2C ISNT AVALIABLE.
-SOME USB HUBS CAN BE USED AS ADC
+SOME USB HUBS CAN BE USED AS ADC Stolen from guy probably using this code to hack into quest to get it to recognise external full body tracking data

 # libusb